dgaydukov/cert-aws/files/sa.md

 Prefix list - set of one or more CIDR blocks (can be used in SG as `SourcePrefixListId` to define not single CIDR range but a set of them).
 If you want your ec2 to be accessed from elb you should put `SourceSecurityGroupId` id of SG for elb (in this way only elb or whoever has same SG can access ec2).

+DHCP options sets - set of rules how to create private domain name.
+When you create new vpc, default DHCP set would be linked to it.
+It also add dns server into your vpc to determine dns rules.
+You can crete your custom set and link it to any vpc.
+You can also remove DHCP set form vpc, in this case no dns name would be created.
+If you want to change vpc dhcp set you can do it only after you've created vpc, go to `Actions=>Edit DHCP options set` and select another set or remove it from vpc.
+Yet if you unlink dhcp from default vpc, and try to create ec2, it will still use default dhcp rules and add public/private dns names.

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do
 1. create vpc/subnet/IGW/RT